GenericMappingTools/pygmt/doc/install.md

 :::

 :::{note}
-Some optional dependencies add more functionality to PyGMT.
-For a complete list of these optional dependencies, refer to [](ecosystem.md).
+Some optional dependencies (e.g., [IPython](https://ipython.readthedocs.io/en/stable/),
+[GeoPandas](https://geopandas.org/en/stable/)) add more functionality to PyGMT.
+For a complete list of the optional dependencies, refer to [](ecosystem.md).
 :::

 ## Installing GMT and other dependencies